 - 9.1 In accordance with applicable law, the RPC shall develop a strategic plan for the establishment and operation of 9-1-1 service throughout its region.
 The 9-1-1 service must meet the standards established by the Commission.
-A strategic plan must describe how 9-1-1 service is to be administered. - 9.2 The RPC must update its strategic plan at least once during each state fiscal biennium, and must include the following: - (a) A description of how money allocated to the region is to be allocated throughout the region served by the RPC; - (b) Projected financial operating information for the two state fiscal years following the submission of the plan; - (c) Strategic planning information for the five state fiscal years following submission of the plan; and - (d) A Historically Underutilized Business (HUB) plan, pursuant to Chapter 2161 of the Government Code. - 9.3 The RPC shall submit a strategic plan, or amendment to its plan, to the Commission for review and approval or disapproval, as required by Health & Safety Code Section 771.056.
-The Commission, consistent with applicable law, shall consider the appropriateness of the strategic plan or amendment thereto in satisfying the standards set by the Commission, the cost and effectiveness of the strategic plan or amendment, as well as the appropriateness of the strategic plan or amendment in context with overall statewide 9-1-1 service. - 9.4 The Commission shall notify the RPC of the approval or disapproval of the strategic plan submission, or amendment to the plan, in accordance with applicable law. - 9.5 If the strategic plan or amendment thereto is approved, the Commission shall allocate 9-1-1 funds to the RPC in accordance with the terms of this Contract and applicable law.
+A strategic plan must describe how 9-1-1 service is to be administered.
+The RPC's Commission-approved strategic plan, as amended, is incorporated in its entirety herein by reference only. - 9.2 The RPC must update its strategic plan at least once during each state fiscal biennium, and must include the following: - (a) a description of how money allocated to the region is to be allocated throughout the region served by the RPC; - (b) projected financial operating information for the two state fiscal years following the submission of the plan; - (c) strategic planning information for the five state fiscal years following submission of the plan; and - (d) a Historically Underutilized Business (HUB) plan, pursuant to Chapter 2161 of the Government Code. - 9.3 The RPC shall submit a strategic plan, or amendment to its plan, to the Commission for review and approval or disapproval, as required by Health & Safety Code Section 771.056, Commission Rule 251.1, Regional Strategic Plans for 9-1-1 Service, PPS 033: Regional Planning Commission Strategic Planning, and PPS 008: Plan Amendments.
+The Commission, consistent with applicable law, shall consider the appropriateness of the strategic plan or amendment thereto in satisfying the standards set by the Commission, the cost and effectiveness of the strategic plan or amendment, as well as the appropriateness of the strategic plan or amendment in context with overall statewide 9-1-1 service. - 9.4 The Commission shall notify the RPC of the approval or disapproval of the strategic plan submission, or amendment to the plan, in accordance with applicable law. - 9.5 If the strategic plan or amendment thereto is approved, the Commission shall allocate 9-1-1 funds to the RPC in accordance with the terms of this Contract and applicable law. - 9.6 A summary of the approved RPC 9-1-1 strategic plan costs and revenue allocations is incorporated herein as Attachment A, Recipient 9-1-1 Costs Summary.